antoine-frot/ezlapack/README.md

 # EzLAPACK: The LAPACK Wrapper

-## What is EzLAPACK?
+## Overview

 EzLAPACK is a lightweight wrapper for the LAPACK library, written in `Fortran 90`.
-It is designed to:

-- Simplify the use of the LAPACK library.
-- Minimize constraints such as the large number of dummy arguments.
-- Compensate for the lack of generic templates in Fortran.
+It provides an easy-to-use interface for leveraging LAPACK's performance while minimizing its common constraints, such as the large number of dummy arguments and the lack of generic templates.

-With EzLAPACK, you can harness the speed and efficiency of LAPACK without the usual complexity.

 ---